Care

 Tip 3: Keep Watch

 Not just for non stick pans, but a good rule of thumb regardless of what cookware you’re using is to watch your food the entire time it’s cooking.
-While it can be tempting to leave your meal on the stove unattended for just one second, resist the urge, as it only takes a minute or two for your dish to go from perfectly seared to a smoky mess.
+While it can be tempting to leave your meal on the stove unattended for just one second, resist the urge as it only takes a minute or two for your dish to go from perfectly seared to a smoky mess.

 Ready to Cook?

 If you find yourself with a burnt non stick pan, one of the two methods above should allow you to restore it to its original condition.
-However, if you find yourself in need of a replacement pan, be sure to take a look at our collection of high-performance Non Stick Cookware, featuring a durable, easy-to-clean coating and Award-Winning 5-Ply Stainless Clad construction.
+However, if you find yourself in need of a replacement pan, be sure to take a look at our collection of high-performance ProCoat Non Stick Cookware, featuring a durable, easy-to-clean coating and Award-Winning 5-Ply Stainless Clad construction.